simeoncloud/docs/how-to.md

     - Microsoft 365 E3
     - Microsoft 365 E5
     - A combination of EMS and O365 E3 or E5 licenses
-  - You can verify the licenses have been added to your tenant [in the Azure AD portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Licenses) under **All products**
+  - You can verify the licenses have been added to your tenant [in the Azure Portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Licenses) under **All products**
 - [Set up Simeon for the new baseline tenant](#create-a-new-tenant-to-manage-your-baseline)

 ## Update a baseline configuration and deploying to tenants